olahtibi/tibsp/README.md

   -> 1111
 ```
 One program execution corresponds to one expression evaluation.
-To chain operation use "block" function.
+For evaluating multiple expressions in an order you can organize them into blocks.
 Use "define" for variable definitions.
 ```
   (block